mudasir-st/portfolio/index.md

 ## About Me

-I am Mudasirullah Stanikzai, a geoscience and GIS/geospatial data science professional with over 3 years of experience applying GIS in the earth science field.
+I am Mudasirullah Stanikzai, a geoscience and GIS/geospatial data science professional with over 3 years of experience applying GIS tools in the earth science field.
 Throughout my academic and professional journey, I have applied GIS technology to both research and applied projects.

 I hold a Master’s degree in Earth Resources Science and am currently pursuing a Graduate Certificate in CyberGIS and Geospatial Data Science.